k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: cmap ordering in tilemap.c (addition of ice trap)
 - Prevent levelporting throughout the Wizard's tower until the Wizard of Yendor has been defeated
+- Fix: various monsters showing as having claws when they don't